IceTheCoder/light-game/README.md

 - [This video](https://www.youtube.com/watch?v=ACyqpLh4jrs) by [The Game Dev Show](https://www.youtube.com/@thegamedevshow8449/videos) for helping me introduce light in my game.
 - [ChatGPT](https://chat.openai.com/chat) for providing me with unique solutions to certain problems.
 - [Comp-3 Interactive](https://youtu.be/W11uv7jf1e4) for explaining me how I can use custom fonts with TextMeshPro.
+- [This Submain blog post](https://blog.submain.com/c-documentation-start-finish-guide/) for explaining how to document C# code.